-With more than 75 percent of the utility’s power lines buried below ground, weather does not impact local power as it often does elsewhere, and underground lines do not interfere with the beautiful views.
+With more than 75 percent of the utility’s power lines buried below ground, weather does not impact local power as it often does elsewhere, and underground lines do not interfere with the views.
 It’s one of the many reasons why Colorado Springs is a magnet for key industries such as data centers that rely on consistent power.

 Colorado Springs boasts an extensive telecommunications infrastructure.
 Highly sensitive military assets that provide satellite and intelligence services to the federal government are located here as are data centers and extensive information technology businesses.
 This means that a large number of fiber trunk lines crisscross the region providing world class, state-of-the-art communication capabilities for business.

 In Colorado Springs, carriers with fiber access include Level 3, CenturyLink, TW Telecom, Comcast, Zayo, Windstream and Verizon.
 There are additional service providers that have the capabilities of delivering services utilizing any of the carriers’ networks.
 Round-trip latency is rated as low for most destinations.